Phalcode/gamevault-docs/docs/gamevault-plus/introduction.md

 Of course!, You are the people keeping our project alive after all.

-Expect updates with awesome new GameVault+ content and improvements down thre road.
+Expect updates with awesome new GameVault+ content and improvements down the road.
 We are committed to enhancing the GameVault+ experience.

 ### Can GameVault+ be shared with multiple users?